 How to present effectively at a conference:

-make a good first impression by preparing materials that are well-packaged and communicate value
+Make a good first impression by preparing materials that are well-packaged and communicate the value.

 Planning a convention?
 Whether you’re organising an industry convention, professional convention or fan convention, our list of the most popular convention venues in the capital will make hosting your next event headache-free.
 Or perhaps you’re putting on a symposium of some kind?
 Successful symposia are characterised by robust discussions and the generation of new ideas.
 Hosting a symposium requires a dedicated team and superior attention to detail.
 From professional convention centres to London’s best symposium venues, #tagvenue is sure to have something that suits your specific requirements.